SpaceUY/react-guidelines/docs/6_state_management.md

 In this way, each reducer copy of an entity will be separate from each feature and can be reused.

 ![redux-structure](../assets/img/state-2.png)

+### useContext

+It can be recommended if your application is small and you are going to handle very few states that are not very complex.
+Or if you want to have a state isolated from the rest of the states of your app.

+**Pros:**

+- It is simpler to use than more complex libraries like Redux
+- It does not require as much boilerplate code
+- It is a native feature of React

+**Cons:**

+- It can limit you when you have a complex application
+- It is easy to make mistakes that render the entire application or many parts that you do not want to render again
+- It does not have any developer tools to view the current state of your application, such as Redux DevTools